StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

     You can use the [ALTER LOAD](../../../sql-reference/sql-statements/data-manipulation/ALTER%20LOAD.md) statement to change the priority of an existing load job that is in the `QUEUEING` or `LOADING` state.

-- `merge_condition`

-  Specifies the name of the column you want to use as the condition to determine whether updates can take effect.
-The update from a source record to a destination record takes effect only when the source data record has a larger value than the destination data record in the specified column.
-For more information, see [Change data through loading](../../../loading/Load_to_Primary_Key_tables.md).

-  > **NOTE**
-  >
-  > The column that you specify cannot be a primary key column.
-Additionally, only tables that use the Primary Key model support conditional updates.

 ## Column mapping

 When you load data, you can configure column mapping between the data file and the destination table by using the `column_list` parameter.
 If the columns of the data file can be mapped one on one in sequence onto the columns of the destination table, you do not need to specify the `column_list` parameter.
 Otherwise, you must specify the `column_list` parameter, as shown in the following two use cases: